Psykotikism/Mutant_Tanks/INFORMATION.md

 		// - "Fire Hit Mode"
 		// "Fire Rock Break" - When the Mutant Tank's rock breaks, it creates a fire.
 		// - "Fire Rock Chance"
-		// Requires "mt_fire.smx" to be installed.
+		// Requires "mt_abilities.smx" to be compiled with "mt_fire.sp" to work.
 		"Fire Ability"
 		{
 			// Admins with one or more of these access flags have access to this ability.